 Workers in Luxembourg get a guaranteed 26 days of vacation minimum per year.
 This does not include public holidays.
 On top of that, a new mother is guaranteed paid maternity leave for 8 weeks before and 12 weeks after the birth of a baby.
 Likewise, fathers get 10 days of paid leave.

 There is also a long history of American companies making Luxembourg their Europe headquarters.
-Goodyear, Dupont, Amazon, KPMG, Deloitte, EY (Ernst & Young), PWC (PricewaterhouseCoopers) all have major operations in Luxembourg.
+Goodyear, Dupont, Amazon, KPMG, Deloitte, EY (Ernst & Young), and PWC (PricewaterhouseCoopers) all have major operations in Luxembourg.

-Job Opportunities In Luxembourg
+Job Opportunities in Luxembourg

 On the other hand, there are also state schools and public sector jobs.
 The largest employer in Luxembourg by far is the Luxembourg Government.
 For most public jobs, you need to have Luxembourg citizenship.
 However, most civil servants are also required to speak French, German, and Luxembourgish.